czarandy/czarandy.github.io/_poems/2011-proposal.md

     Your fair blond locks they dance and sparkle
     Over a face that smiles bright like the sun Unburdened grace your moves so artful
-    My litte zor I love you like no one
+    My little zor I love you like no one

     After the years we've spent together
     Roads have we travelled down and mountains crossed